btihen/btihen_dev/content/posts/ruby/rails_7_1_secured_namespaced_contollers/index.md

 end
 ```

-now test and be sure that when you login you can see the admin pages and when you are not loged in you cannot see them (& that you still have access to the landing page/root page)
+now test and be sure that when you login you can see the admin pages and when you are not logged in you cannot see them (& that you still have access to the landing page/root page)

 ```bash
 git add .